 Since 2010, he has served as the host of "The Scotty Davenport Show" for Bellarmine basketball head coach Scotty Davenport.
 In 2010-11, the Knights won the Division II National Championship.

 A native Louisvillian, Kent graduated from St. Margaret Mary, St. Xavier High School, and Miami (Ohio).
 He is married to WAVE 3 Anchor Connie Leonard.
-They live in the Highlands.
+They have a daughter, Emerson, and live in the Highlands.

 You can follow him on Twitter at https://twitter.com/#!/KentTaylorWAVE